For $8 You Can See Bill & Hillary Clinton Bomb in Sugar Land or Not

 Bill and Hillary Clinton’s tour was a bust in Toronto and it’s not doing much better in Sugar Land.
-They will speak on Tuesday and the there are lots of tickets left and you can buy seats in the orchestra for $65.
+They will speak on Tuesday and there are lots of tickets left and you can buy seats in the orchestra for $65.
 The mezzanine is as cheap as $8.

+We have an update Monday.
+You can buy loge tickets for $7.
+They’ll be pulling people off the streets and paying them to come by tomorrow.

 The tour is billed as ‘An Evening With The Clintons‘– a conversation with their ‘unique perspective on the past, and remarkable insight into where we go from here.’
 Sugar Land, Texas is the second leg of the tour.